 Reflective teaching is an approach which has gained significant momentum in language teaching.
 In his personal reflection about thirty years of TEFL/TESL, Richards (2015) contends that language teachers have moved away from a search of the perfect method and have shifted their attention to developing and exploring their own teaching through reflective teaching and action research.

-- Become aware of the main theoretical tenets underlying reflective teaching
+- Become aware of the main theoretical tenets underlying RT.

-- Make explicit the underlying beliefs, assumptions and principles they hold about their teaching practice
+- Make explicit their underlying beliefs, assumptions and principles they hold about their teaching

-- Explore the teaching and reflect on the teaching principles and teaching practices
+- Explore their teaching and reflect on their teaching principles and the teaching practices.

-- Put into effect thoughful reflection and professional dialogue on critical issues in education and language teaching
+- Put into effect thoughtful reflection and professional dialogue on critical issues in education and

-- Implement diverse reflective teaching tools as a way of exploring and keeping a record of their teaching experiences
+- Implement diverse RT tools as a way of exploring and keeping a record of their teaching experiences.

-- Exchange their professional views and give each other feedback
+- Exchange their professional views and to give feedback each other.

 - Conceptualize their professional identity by means of their internal narratives.